 High school students may take any class the university offers, provided admission standards are met, and prerequisites are completed or instructor permission is acquired.
 Students pay the university the part-time student per-credit fee.
-For the 2017-2018 academic year, the fee is $305 per credit.
+For summer 2018, the fee is $305 per credit.
+For the 2018-2019 academic year, the fee is $350 per credit.

 On-Campus Admission Standards

 - be 16 years of age at the start of the on-campus or online class

 - have a 3.0 cumulative high school GPA or demonstrate equivalent assessment in home school curriculum